xavierxross/PyNyaaTa-Gh-Mirror/README.md

 All is managed by environment variables.
 Please look into the `.env.dist` file to list all env variables possible.
+You have to install MariaDB (or any MySQL server) to be able to access the admin panel.

 ## Links